intarchboard/program-rfced-future/draft-saintandre-rfced-model.md

 in the IETF and research groups in the IRTF.
 Therefore, all RSWG meetings shall be open to any participant, subject to intellectual property policies which must be consistent with those of the IETF
-{{RFC8179}}.
-At the initial formation of the RSWG, all discussions shall take place on an open mailing list, and anyone is welcome to participate in discussions on that list (subject to anti-harassment policies as described below).
-The RSWG may decide by rough consensus to use additional tooling or forms of communication (e.g., GitHub as specified in {{RFC8874}}) that are consistent with
+{{BCP78}} {{BCP79}}.
+At the initial formation of the RSWG, all discussions shall take place on an open mailing list.
+Subsequently, the RSWG may decide by rough consensus to use additional tooling or forms of communication (e.g., GitHub as specified in {{RFC8874}}) that are consistent with {{RFC2418}}.
-{{RFC2418}}.

-The Chairs of the IESG and of the IAB shall each appoint one co-chair of the RSWG.

-All interested parties are welcome to participate in the RSWG.
+All interested persons are welcome to participate in the RSWG (subject to anti-harassment policies as described below).
 This includes participants in the IETF and IRTF, IAB and IESG members, RFC authors, individuals who use RFCs in procurement decisions, and the like.
 The IETF LLC Board members, staff, and the Executive Director are invited to participate as community members in the RSWG to the extent permitted by any relevant IETF LLC policies.
-Members of the RSAB are also expected to participate actively in the RSWG so that they are fully aware of proposals early in the policy definition process.
+Members of the RSAB are also expected to participate actively.

+The RSWG shall have two chairs, one appointed by the IESG and the other appointed by the IAB.
+Chairs shall serve for a term of two (2) years, with no term limits on renewal.
+The appointing bodies shall determine their own processes for making these appointments, such as provision for an open nominations period.
+Community members who have concerns about the performance of an RSWG chair should direct their feedback to the relevant appointing body.

-NOTE: Parts of this section address [ISSUE #14](https://github.com/intarchboard/program-rfced-future/issues/14) and [ISSUE #41](https://github.com/intarchboard/program-rfced-future/issues/41), as well as [ISSUE #44](https://github.com/intarchboard/program-rfced-future/issues/44).
+NOTE: This section is intended to address [ISSUE #14](https://github.com/intarchboard/program-rfced-future/issues/14), [ISSUE #41](https://github.com/intarchboard/program-rfced-future/issues/41), and [ISSUE #44](https://github.com/intarchboard/program-rfced-future/issues/44).

 ### RFC Series Approval Board (RSAB)